armando-fm/wheather-forecast-app/README.md

 Add your Open Weather API Key to the `.env` file

-Run `ocker-compose up --build` to build and  start the docker container.
+Run `docker-compose up --build` to build and  start the docker container.
 Navigate to `http://localhost:8000/`.